-With generous discounts, products on Spocket are available for resale at wholesale rates: this includes unique products that are affordable but also provide value.
+With golden discounts, products on Spocket are available for resale at wholesale rates: this includes unique products that are affordable but also provide value.
 Right from apparel to phone cases, you can choose items to suit your needs as an online retailer.
-Quick impulse buys and steady items that have been performing well in the market over years combine in the Spocket model to optimise your sales.
+Quick impulse buys and steady items that have been performing well in the market over the years combine in the Spocket model to optimise your sales.

 2. Quality tested products

 3. Branded invoices

-Branded invoicing assures that no supplier invoice is attached to your package and instead, your invoice, complete with your logo, personal note, and store name is pinned on for the customer.
-All boxes and packages sent out by suppliers are neutral, with no markings of the supplier or promotional material.
-Building a brand is not an easy job and small things like this go a long way.
+Branded invoicing assures that no supplier invoice is attached to your package and instead, your invoice, replete with your logo, personal note, and store name is pinned on for the customer.
+All boxes and packages sent out by suppliers are neutral, with no mark of the supplier or promotional material.
+Building a brand is not an easy job- and small steps like this go a long way.

 4. Faster shipping

-Possibly one of the biggest pros of the Spocket dropshipping model is that most suppliers are local to the US and EU, which means better products with faster delivery timeframes.
+Possibly one of the biggest pros of the Spocket dropshipping model is that most suppliers are local to the US and EU, which means better products in faster delivery timeframes.